-The Internal Revenue Code of 1986, as amended (the "Code"), imposes certain requirements that must be met subsequent to the issuance and delivery of each of the Reoffered Bonds for interest thereon to be and remain excluded from gross income for Federal income tax purposes.
-Noncompliance with such requirements could cause the interest on the Reoffered Bonds to be included in gross income for Federal income tax purposes retroactive to the date of issue of the respective issue of Reoffered Bonds.
-Pursuant to the Resolution and the Loan Agreement, the Authority and the University have covenanted to comply with the applicable requirements of the Code in order to maintain the exclusion of the interest on each of the Reoffered Bonds from gross income for Federal income tax purposes pursuant to Section 103 of the Code.
-In addition, the Authority and the University have made certain representations and certifications in a Tax Certificate as to Arbitrage and the Provisions of Sections 141-150 of the Internal Revenue Code of 1986 for each of the Reoffered Bonds.
-In connection with the original issuance and delivery of each of the Reoffered Bonds.
-Bond Counsel also relied on the opinion of Counsel to the University as to all matters concerning the status of the University as an organization described in Section 501(c)(3) of the Code and exempt from federal income tax under Section 501(a) of the Code.
-Bond Counsel has not independently verified the accuracy of those certifications and representations or those opinions.
+The Internal Revenue Code of 1986, as amended (the "Code"), imposes certain requirements that must be met subsequent to the issuance and delivery of the Series 2009 Bonds for interest thereon to be and remain excluded from gross income for federal income tax purposes.
+Noncompliance with such requirements could cause the interest on the Series 2009 Bonds to be included in gross income for federal income tax purposes retroactive to the date of issue of the Series 2009 Bonds.
+Pursuant to the Resolutions, the Loan Agreement and the Tax Certificate, the Authority and the University have covenanted to comply with the applicable requirements of the Code in order to maintain the exclusion of the interest on the Series 2009 Bonds from gross income for federal income tax purposes pursuant to Section 103 of the Code.
+In addition, the Authority and the University have made certain representations and certifications in the Resolutions, the Loan Agreement and the Tax Certificate.
+Bond Counsel will also rely on the opinion of special counsel to the University as to all matters concerning the status of the University as an organization described in Section 501(c)(3) of the Code and exempt from federal income tax under Section 501(a) of the Code.
+Bond Counsel will not independently verify the accuracy of those representations and certifications or that opinion.

-On the date of original issuance and delivery of each of the Reoffered Bonds, Nixon Peabody LLP, Bond Counsel, delivered its opinion that under existing law and assuming compliance with the aforementioned covenant, and the accuracy of certain representations and certifications made by the Authority and the University described above, interest on such Reoffered Bonds is excluded from gross income for Federal income tax purposes under Section 103 of the Code.
-In that opinion, Bond Counsel also opined that interest on each of the Reoffered Bonds is not treated as a preference item in calculating the alternative minimum tax imposed under the Code with respect to individuals and corporations, but indicated that such interest is included in the adjusted current earnings of certain corporations for purposes of computing the alternative minimum tax imposed on such corporations.
-These opinions have not been updated or reissued in connection with the remarketing of the Reoffered Bonds.
+In the opinion of Nixon Peabody LLP, Bond Counsel, under existing law and assuming compliance with the aforementioned covenants, and the accuracy of certain representations and certifications made by the Authority and the University described above, interest on the Series 2009 Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Code.
+Bond Counsel is also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code with respect to individuals and corporations.
+However, interest on the Series 2009A Bonds is included in the adjusted current earnings of certain corporations for purposes of computing the alternative minimum tax imposed on such corporations.
+Pursuant to the American Recovery and Reinvestment Act of 2009, interest on the Series 2009B Bonds is excluded from the adjusted current earnings of corporations for purposes of this computation.